 The Macomb County Department of Roads is committed to improving Macomb County's road and bridge system by effectively delivering quality road and bridge products, services and information.

-In addition to the Michigan Transportation Funds, MCDR receives Federal and State grants for specific construction projects and often contracts with townships and cities in Macomb County on road projects.
-The Macomb County Department of Roads also has a contract with the Michigan Department of Transportation to maintain Macomb County's state trunklines, including patch work and winter maintenance.
-Macomb County's network of roads and bridges continues to be the basic building block for our success as a community.
+In addition to the Michigan Transportation Fund, MCDR receives federal and state grants for specific construction projects and often partners with townships and cities in Macomb County on road projects.
+MCDR also has a contract with the Michigan Department of Transportation (MDOT) to maintain Macomb County's state trunklines, including patch work and winter maintenance.
+Macomb County's network of roads and bridges is essential to the success of our community.
 Macomb County's economic health depends on a system of transportation that serves every aspect of our community's needs.
 It assures jobs, business activity, education and an opportunity to improve the quality of life for all of our citizens.
-MCDR is pledged to continuing success and through progress in transportation, provide a safe, convenient and economically beneficial system of transportation for all Macomb County residents, motorists and visitors.
+MCDR is dedicated to success through progress in transportation, providing a safe, convenient and economically beneficial system of transportation for all Macomb County residents, motorists and visitors.